 Try one of these:

-Old MessagePads (in particular, MP100s) develop power-on problems due to gunk building up inside the power switch which raises its resistance.
-Sean Luke maintains a web page with workarounds and outright fixes at http://www.cs.umd.edu/users/seanl/newton/
+Older MessagePad devices (in particular, the MessagePad 100) develop power-on problems due to gunk building up inside the power switch which increases its resistance.
+Sean Luke put together the The Newton MessagePad 100 Power-Off Page with various workarounds and fixes.

 The serial port is poorly soldered onto the MP2K motherboard, and eventually it can wear out and cave in.
 If you are very, very good at solder, you might try opening the machine and resoldering the contacts.
 But it’s very difficult, and even proficient solderers won’t attempt it.
 Most likely, your only recourse is to have Apple fix the problem: see section IIC3

 The chief culprit here is the Newton’s “dongle”, the small plug which connects to the Newton.
 The dongle has two bumps on the top and two bumps on the bottom, which help the dongle stay locked in the serial connector, but cause considerable friction and stress on entry and exit.
 To prevent problems in the future, you might try filing down the bumps on the top.

 This is a problem known as the “Jaggies”.
 The symptoms are: